- Ph.D. in Mechanical Engineering, Michigan State University, 1994

 - B.S. in Engineering with a Mechanical Concentration, Calvin College, 1986

 Dr. Ermer primarily teaches courses related to the “hard” side of the mechanical engineering curriculum, including Dynamics of Machinery (ENGR 334) and Materials and Processes in Manufacturing (ENGR 324).
-She has taught the Engineering Graphical Communication Lab (ENGR 181) and the Engineering Instrumentation Laboratory (ENGR 382).
-She is also a regular lead instructor for Introduction to Engineering Design (ENGR 101).
+She has taught the Engineering Instrumentation Laboratory (ENGR 382).
+She has also been a regular instructor for Introduction to Engineering Design (ENGR 101).

 - Christian and philosophical perspectives on engineering and technology